 For added enrichment, we often have guest trombonists give recitals and master classes in our “state of the art” performance venues.
-Recent visiting artists have included Abbie Conant (Germany), Steve Lange (Boston Symphony), Paul Pollard (Metropolitan Opera Orchestra), Joseph Alessi (New York Philharmonic), Niels-Ole Johansen (Denmark), Jorgen van Rijen (The Netherlands), Tim Higgins (San Francisco Symphony), James Miller (Los Angeles), Weston Sprott (Metropolitan Opera Orchestra), Ralph Sauer (Los Angeles Philharmonic), Bones A Part (UK), Viento Sur (Argentina), Doug Yeo (Boston Symphony), Trombones de Costa Rica, Joe Burnam (Orchestra Sinfonica Nazionale della RAI – Italy), Randall Hawes (Detroit Symphony), The Brazilian Trombone Ensemble, Denis Wick (Royal Academy of Music, London, England), Heinz Fadle (Hochschule fur Musik – Germany), Ron Barron (Boston Symphony), Matt Vaughn (Philadelphia Orchestra), James Box (Montreal Symphony), Michael Davis (NY recording artist and Rolling Stones trombonist), and jazz greats Jiggs Wigham, Andre Hayward, Ron Westray, Conrad Herwig, Bill Reichenbach, Delfeayo Marsalis, and Bob Brookmeyer.
+Visiting artists have included Abbie Conant (Germany), Steve Lange (Boston Symphony), Paul Pollard (Metropolitan Opera Orchestra), Joseph Alessi (New York Philharmonic), Niels-Ole Johansen (Denmark), Jorgen van Rijen (The Netherlands), Tim Higgins (San Francisco Symphony), Amanda Stewart (St. Louis Symphony), James Miller (Los Angeles), Weston Sprott (Metropolitan Opera Orchestra), Ralph Sauer (Los Angeles Philharmonic), Bones A Part (UK), Viento Sur (Argentina), Doug Yeo (Boston Symphony), Trombones de Costa Rica, Joe Burnam (Orchestra Sinfonica Nazionale della RAI – Italy), Randall Hawes (Detroit Symphony), The Brazilian Trombone Ensemble, Denis Wick (Royal Academy of Music, London, England), Heinz Fadle (Hochschule fur Musik – Germany), Ron Barron (Boston Symphony), Matt Vaughn (Philadelphia Orchestra), James Box (Montreal Symphony), Michael Davis (NY recording artist and Rolling Stones trombonist), and jazz greats Jiggs Whigham, Andre Hayward, Ron Westray, Conrad Herwig, Bill Reichenbach, Delfeayo Marsalis, and Bob Brookmeyer.
 UT was host for the 2010 International Trombone Festival.

 Professor of Trombone